zulfadz/the-plain/about.md

 ## Personality

-I am a certified INFP, who can't help falling into his idealistic tendencies.
-Reviewing and journaling each day keeps me from drifting and spiraling away.
-You can read my [journal](https://zul.rocks/journal/) here.
+A certified INFP, I may or may not always fall into his idealistic tendencies.